 Article 1 – Definitions

-– Ap-art: the party stipulating these General Terms and Conditions;
+– Ap-art: the user of the General Terms and Conditions;

-– Buyer: the party that has accepted the applicability of these General Terms and Conditions in the ordinary course of its business or profession, either by signing a document or in any other way.
+– Customer: the person who has accepted the validity of these General Terms and Conditions by signing a document or by some other means.

 – Products: all goods produced and/or supplied by Ap-art.

 Article 2 – Scope of application